-Antenatal classes can be a great help.
-Look for a local class from around the 20th week of pregnancy to ensure you get a spot.
+Antenatal classes can be of great help and are open to mothers from around the 20th week of pregnancy.
 The focus is more on preparing yourself physically and mentally for the big event rather than training for childbirth.
 You learn the correct way to breathe during contractions and techniques for coping with the new experiences your body is going through.
 You can talk to experienced midwives or doctors to help overcome any uncertainties or fears you may have.
 Your partner can also come with you to most of the classes.

 Signs that you are going into labour include your waters breaking, bleeding and regular contractions.
 These are contractions of the womb triggered by hormones.
 If the contractions continue over the course of an hour at intervals of between five and ten minutes, it is time to make your way to the hospital or birth centre or to call your midwife if you have opted for a home birth.